BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

     .SetLostFocusGameState<LostFocus>()
 ```

-This is optional; it configures a game state to be used when your game loses focus.
+This is optional; it configured a game state to be used when your game loses focus.
 If you don't want this feature, you can delete this line, and the `LostFocus` class that comes with the template.

 Next up: